 This Privacy Notice is issued jointly by Tapestry Compliance Limited and Tapestry Insight Limited ("Tapestry").

 We understand that your data privacy is important.
 We are committed to protecting and respecting your privacy.
-In the course of running our business and providing services to you, we will process your personal data in accordance with the European General Data Protection Regulation ("GDPR") and other applicable data protection laws.
+In the course of running our business and providing services to you, we will process your personal data in accordance with the European General Data Protection Regulation ("GDPR") and other applicable data protection laws, including the Data Protection Act and the UK version of GDPR enacted under the European Withdrawal Act 2018 ("UK GDPR").
 For the purpose of the GDPR, Tapestry is the data controller.

 How does Tapestry obtain personal data?